Frequently Asked Questions about the Patent Prosecution Highway

 Clicking either radio button* in this section is optional and you do not have to fill in this section of the form for the PPH request to be granted.
-Also any amendments to the application beyond those necessary to ensure the CIPO claims correspond to the OEE claims is optional.
+Any amendments to the application beyond those necessary to ensure the CIPO claims correspond to the OEE claims is optional.

-CIPO does recommend that you do review the application for defects before making a PPH request and that you make voluntary amendments to align the application with Canadian practice and Canadian law at the time of making the PPH request.
+CIPO recommends that you review the application for defects before making a PPH request and that you make voluntary amendments to align the application with Canadian practice and Canadian law at the time of making the PPH request.

 *NOTE: Once a radio button is selected the form will not permit you to revert to having both boxes unchecked.